 MM-398 is currently being evaluated in a Phase 2 clinical trial in pancreatic cancer and in a pivotal Phase 3 clinical trial as a therapy in metastatic pancreatic cancer for patients who have failed treatment with gemcitabine.
 Our current estimate for the external costs associated with completing the Phase 3 clinical trial is between \$17.0 million and \$22.0 million.
 In May 2011, we made an upfront license payment of \$10.0 million to PharmaEngine.
-We are required to make a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 trial, which occurred in the first quarter of 2012.
+We are required to make a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 trial, which occurred in the first quarter of 2012 and we expect to pay during the second quarter of 2012.
 We may be required to make up to an aggregate of \$75.0 million in additional development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
 PharmaEngine is also entitled to tiered royalties based on net sales of MM-398 in Europe and certain countries in Asia.
 The royalty rates range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
 We also expect to initiate Phase 2 clinical trials of MM-398 in other indications over the next 12 months.
-In addition, several investigator sponsored trials are ongoing in which the majority of the total clinical trial in colorectal cancer and a Phase 1 clinical trial in glioma.
+In addition, several investigator sponsored trials are ongoing in which the majority of the total clinical trial costs are paid by the investigators.
+Investigator sponsored trials include a Phase 2 clinical trial in colorectal cancer, a Phase 1 clinical trial in glioma.